ThePendulum/aurora/README.md

 * `index` or `i`: The sequential position of a LED.
 * `width` or `w`: The width of the matrix.
 Equivalent to `length` on a strip.
 * `height` or `h`: The height of the matrix.
 Always 1 on a strip.
-* `x`: The x-coordinate of an LED in a matrix.
-Equivalent to `i` on a strip.
-* `y`: The y-coordinate of an LED in a matrix.
-Always 0 on a strip.
+* `x` and `y`: The x- and y-coordinate of an LED in a matrix.
+On a strip, they are equivalent to `i` and 0 respectively.

 ### Animation seeds
 * `beat` or `b`: An incremental value that ticks every update cycle.